-This program will prepare you to take the CPC exam to become a certified coder apprentice (CPC-A).
-After two years of validated work experience in medical coding, the apprentice part of the certificate is dropped.
-All students who have not taken the ACT or SAT within the last 3 years or have had no previous college English or math courses are required to take a placement test prior to enrolling in English or math course.
+All students who have not taken the ACT or SAT within the last 3 years or have had no previous college English or math courses are required to take a placement test prior to enrolling in English or mathematics courses.
+To receive this degree or certificate, a student must:

-To receive this degree or certificate, a student must:1.
-Attain a grade of C or higher in each required course.2.
-Attain a minimum overall grade point average of 2.0 C.3.
-Complete at least one semester of internship.
+- 1. Attain a grade of C or higher in each required course. - 2.
+Attain a minimum overall grade point average of 2.0 (C). - 3.
+Complete at least one semester of internship. - 4.
+Be prepared to purchase reference materials that would be used in a medical office. - 5.
+Be prepared to pay a fee to take the national certification exam.